OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 literature and in databases on the Internet, but often it is (understandably) missing from the source taxonomies.

-It is not feasible to curate such problem individually, so the taxonomy assembly methods identify and handle thousands of 'special cases' in an automated way.
+It is not feasible to investigate such problems individually, so the taxonomy assembly methods identify and handle thousands of 'special cases' in an automated way.
 We currently use only name-strings, topology, and ranks to guide assembly.
 Using other information contained in the source taxonomies, such as the structure of species names, authority strings, and other nomenclatural information, could be very helpful.

-* [JAR: something about how messy the inputs are]
+We note the large role that our hand-curated "separation taxonomy" played in the alignment phase.
+This is a set of taxa that are consistent across the various sources, and allow us to make the (seemingly obvious) determination "these two taxa are in completely separate groups, so do not align them".

 ## Open Tree Taxonomy as a taxonomy